 Chagrin Valley shampoo bars

 Chagrin Valley shampoo bars come in many different varieties.
-To get started, I suggest taking a look at the Help Me Choose section, here.
-The Chagrin Valley Soap website lists shampoo bars according to hair type with the caveat that it might take several tries before you find a good match.
-That’s why they suggest customers try the sample-sized bars, first.
+To get started, I suggest the Help Me Choose section, here.
+They organize shampoo bars according to hair type with the caveat that it might take several tries before you find a good match.
+That’s why the Chagrin website suggests customers try the sample-sized bars, first.
 And I agree.
-That being said, though, I’ll tell you straight up that my favorite shampoo bar is Extra Honey Beer.
-But your hair might appreciate a different option, so making the effort to peruse their website for helpful advice and natural hair care tips could be time well spent, in my opinion.
+That being said, though, my favorite Chagrin Valley shampoo bar is Extra Honey Beer.
+But your hair might need a different one.
+So, in my opinion, making the effort to peruse their site for natural hair care tips is time well spent.

-Although I love shampoo bars, I usually need to follow-up with a vinegar rinse (vinegar plus water) because my hair tangles easily.
-This page on the chagrinvalleysoapandsalve website has been my go to source for how to make and use a vinegar rinse.
-Recently, they created their own vinegar rinse, which I look forward to trying.
-I strongly recommend reading about shampoo bars and vinegar rinses on their website before diving into Chagrin Valley shampoo bars, or any shampoo bars, for that matter.
+Although I love shampoo bars, I usually need to follow-up with a vinegar rinse (vinegar plus water) because my hair tangles easily and looks frizzy after washing.
+This page on the chagrinvalleysoapandsalve website is my favorite resource for making and using vinegar rinses.
+Recently, they created their own vinegar rinse, which I’m eager to try.
+I strongly recommend reading about shampoo bars and vinegar rinses before diving into Chagrin Valley shampoo bars, or any shampoo bars, for that matter.

 Conditioners, oils and dry shampoo

 In addition to shampoo bars, however, chagrinvalleysoapandsalve also offers conditioners, hair oils and four dry shampoo options, depending on hair color and scent.
-I’ve tried most of these options, but I have to be careful with oils and conditioners—a small amount goes a long way.
+I’ve tried most of these, but I have to be careful with oils and conditioners—a little goes a long way.
 Often, I use them as a pre-shampoo treatment.
-To be honest, most of the time I don’t use a conditioner at all.
-I’ve discovered that a dab of the Three Butter Lotion Bar works as a conditioner and pomade in one.
-The only dry shampoo I’ve tried, so far, is the Fresh Locks Light Hair: Lavender Rosemary.
-I love the silky feel and subtle fragrance.
-But most of all, it extends the time between shampooing and seems to add texture.
+To be honest, though, most of the time I don’t use a conditioner at all.
+I’ve discovered that a dab of the Three Butter Lotion Bar doubles nicely as a conditioner and pomade.

 One additional natural hair care category at Chagrin Valley is beard oil.
 But I can’t help you with this one!
-However, my son did try one of the oils and loved it.
-These work wonders for pesky, flaky skin, a common occurrence with beards.
+My son, however, did try one of these oils and loved it.
+These work wonders for pesky, flaky skin, a common problem with beards.

 Beards and no beards

-In addition to beard oil, mentioned above in the natural hair care section, chagrinvalleysoapandsalve features shaving soap, after shave balm and hand-turned, wooden shaving brushes made by the proprietor’s husband.
+In addition to beard oil, mentioned above, chagrinvalleysoapandsalve also sells shaving soap, after shave balm and hand-turned, wooden shaving brushes made by the proprietor’s husband.

 Deodorants, powders, scrubs and other skin-care products

-Out of the remaining skin-care products, I’ve only tried the deodorants.
-But Coconut Stick Deodorant has become one of my favorite and most frequently used options.
-I love it because it works, and I don’t have to get deodorant all over my fingers.
+Of the remaining skin-care options, I’ve only tried the deodorants.
+But Coconut Stick Deodorant is the one I most frequently use.
+I love it because it works, and I don’t have to get deodorant all over my fingers!
 Also, it’s one of the few natural stick deodorants packaged in a recyclable container.

 Our family has developed a fondness for many of the Chagrin Valley salves.
 Cool Menthol, Calendula and Sweet Dreams are three of our favorites.
 My mom and I swear by Salve: Cool Menthol when we have sinus trouble or colds.
 Remember, though, I’m not giving out medical advice by recommending these!